LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

     // MARK: - Release LPMessagingSDK view stack when client app is backgrounded or suspended /*
      The LPMessagingSDK view stack must be removed and deallocated when the presenting app is backgrounded or suspended.
-A instance of the view stack will be added upon foregrounding the application.
+Foregrounding the application adds an instance of the view stack.
      */
     override func viewWillDisappear(_ animated: Bool) {
         super.viewWillDisappear(animated)